Tummel hydro-electric power scheme: Ecological impact

 The scheme has nine named dams and one weir.
 The 1930 dam at Ericht (for Rannoch) appears to have been extended as part of the later scheme.

 Listed by SSE as main dams are: Gaur, Errochty, Clunie and Pitlochry.
-Other dams are at Ericht, Dalwhinne, Dunalastair, Cuaich, and Tromie (Lochan-t-Seilich).
+Other dams are at Ericht, Dalwhinnie, Dunalastair, Cuaich, and Tromie (Loch an-t-Seilich).
 A significant weir at Kinloch Rannoch is also part of the scheme.